-IT 100 F,W,Sp IT FUNDAMENTALS
+IT 100 F,W,Sp 5 credits IT FUNDAMENTALS E

 Develops the knowledge to identify and explain basic computer components, set up a basic workstation, conduct basic software installation, establish basic network connectivity, identify compatability issues and identify/prevent basic security risks.
 This course will also focus on the areas of safety and preventative maintenance of computers and is intended for students who are considering a career in IT and later considering the pursuit of a Comptia A+ or similar certification.
 (Formerly CS 100)